27Stanley/27Stanley/README.md

   🔹  Other Software: Solidworks, Fusion360, Blender, Keyshot, Photoshop, Illustrator.

-  🌱 I’m currently learning: Unity, PHP, Jquery and looking into using Stripe payment system.
+  🔭 I’m currently building:
+      - an ecommerce website selling 3d goods using typescript and firestore using stype payment system.
+      - a sports tactical analysis tool using python and kivy.
+      - a tower defence game using unity.
   </p>
 </div>